Clancy-W/Advent-of-Code/README.md

 # Advent-of-Code
-Solutions for advent of code
+Solutions for the advent of code, a 'competition' which is held from Dec 1st to Dec 25th every year.